Lambert-Nguyen/cosmo-management/docs/testing/TEST_REORGANIZATION_REPORT_2025-09-10.md

 - **✅ Maintainable** - Easy to find, update, and extend tests
 - **✅ Production Ready** - All tests passing and properly structured

-**The Aristay project now has a professional, well-organized test suite that follows industry best practices and supports efficient development workflows.**
+**The Cosmo Management project now has a professional, well-organized test suite that follows industry best practices and supports efficient development workflows.**